Employer Supported Policing (ESP)

 We are keen that you are made fully aware of the ESP programme and all the benefits it can bring.
 This website should give enough information to allow you to make the decision to allow staff to take part, but please do email or call if you have any further questions.

-An intensive weekday course lasting four weeks (Monday-Friday).
+- Intensive course: 23 consecutive weekdays.
+You will be required to attend early and late shifts.
 This is the preferred option as it allows the recruit to be fully trained around five months sooner.

 How to get in touch